Regions – Where We Are

 UAW members belong to more than 600 local unions across the U.S., Canada and Puerto Rico.

-They get support around organizing new members, community activities, bargaining contracts, handling problems with employers, education, political action, social activities, etc. from both the national UAW offices and centers and each of nine regional offices.
-The links above show the UAW’s nine regions, major centers, and locals with web pages.
+They get support around organizing new members, community activities, bargaining contracts, handling problems with employers, education, political action, social activities, etc. from both the national UAW offices and centers and each of eight regional offices.
+The links above show the UAW’s eight regions, major centers, and locals with web pages.
 Click on each to find out more.

 Council of Workers with a Common Interest & Member Local Unions